j-borg/react-nextjs-concepts/README.md

 6. Sentry
 7. Stylelint

+### Project structure

+This project demonstrates how a Next.js application can be structured by dividing it into a generic Foundation layer and a specific Domain layer.

+### Model-View-Presenter

+This project illustrates how to implement the MVP pattern in a Next.js application using TanStack Query.
+The Model manages data (both client-side and server-side state), the Presenter coordinates updates and events, and the View handles presentation logic.

 ### Tests

 This project provides examples of testing React components, React hooks, and Tanstack Query hooks using Jest.